Nvidia CEO On Intel's GPU, AMD Partnership, And Raja Koduri

 That was the last of Huang's statements on the matter, though some of his responses to other questions during the call are telling.
 Huang prominently repeated the statement that "We are a one architecture company."
 Huang said the company has a singular focus on one architecture so they can assure broad compatibility with all aspects of the software ecosystem, not to mention assuring support longevity, stating, "We support our software for as long as we shall live."

-Earlier in the call, Huang also pressed the point that investing in five different architectures dilutes focus and makes it impossible to support them forever, which has long-term implications for customers:
+Earlier in the call, Huang also pressed the point that investing in five different architectures dilutes focus and makes it impossible to support them forever, which has long-term implications for customers.
+Huang drove the point further:

 "If you have four or five different architectures to support, that you offer to your customers, and they have to pick the one that works the best, you are essentially are saying that you don't know which one is the best [.....]
 If there's five architectures, surely over time, 80% of them will be wrong.
 I think that our advantage is that we are singularly focused."